 Search Engine Optimization

 This is part of your larger search engine optimization strategy.
-As previously mentioned, using selected keywords in your page title and summary can be helpful to search engines and humans alike.
+As previously mentioned, using a specific or target keyword in your page title and summary can be helpful to search engines and humans alike.
 Search engines also like it when you use those phrases in subheadings (such as “What Do I Do With Keywords?”)

 Beware of keyword stuffing, however.
 It wouldn’t be right if we’d put the term “keyword” in this article over and over in a shameless attempt to lure you here unless the article was actually about keywords (which, of course, it is).
 Search engines have grown increasingly hip to such tricks, and will punish you accordingly.
 That’s the reason why you currently see far fewer web pages saying things like “we have great keyword advice, just ask Kim Kardashian cheap San Francisco hotels fidget spinners.”
 Are fidget spinners still a thing?